shams-nahid/System-Design-Study-Note/docs/Notes/Tiny URL.md

 ### Bandwidth Estimate

 - For write requests, we have already calculated, 200 new URL per seconds.
 Since we are assuming each URL is 500 bytes, total incoming bandwidth will be (200 \* 500 bytes) = 100kB/second.
-- For write requests, we have already calculated, 20k URL per seconds.
-Since we are assuming each URL is 500 bytes, total incoming bandwidth will be (20,000 \* 500 bytes) = 10MB/second.
+- For read requests, we have already calculated, 20k URL per seconds.
+Since we are assuming each URL is 500 bytes, total outgoing bandwidth will be (20,000 \* 500 bytes) = 10MB/second.

 ### Memory Estimate (Per Day)